2 doses of VARIVAX

 Dosage and Administration

-• Each 0.5 mL dose is administered subcutaneously.
+• Each dose is approximately 0.5 mL and is administered intramuscularly or subcutaneously.

 • Children (12 months to 12 years of age): The first dose is administered between 12 and 15 months of age.
 The second dose is administered between 4 to 6 years of age.
 There should be a minimum interval of 3 months between doses.